district0x/cljs-web3-next/README.md

 #### <a name= "encode-abi">`encode-abi`

-This function returns a raw transaction.
+This function returns the ABI bytecode of a transaction.

 It takes as arguments:
 - the [provider](#websocket-provider) map